Fidesco Group

 The Fidesco Group is one of the first and largest retail supermarket chains in Moldova.
 Fidesco Group was founded in 1992.
 Its main activity is import and retail/wholesale of food products.
 The legal form of ownership is a limited company, 100% owned by private capital.
-Currently, the Fidesco group includes 35 stores in Chișinău, Bălți, Ialoveni, Orhei, Călărași, Căușeni, Comrat, Ceadîr-Lunga, Tvardița and Anenii Noi.
+Currently, the Fidesco group includes 35 stores in Chișinău, Ialoveni, Orhei, Călărași, Căușeni, Comrat, Ceadîr-Lunga, Tvardița and Anenii Noi.

 The company is managed by Galina Falo and was founded by Grigore Aizin, Mihail Aizin, Igor Chinah, Vasilii Ribacov and Oleg Tarasov.